Exiv2/exiv2/README-CROSSCOMPILING.md

          static std::mutex mutex_;
 ```

-It can be probably caused because you are not using the right variant of the MinGW compiler in the toolchain file.
+It is probably caused by using the wrong variant of the MinGW compiler in the toolchain file.
 MinGW in Ubuntu comes with two flavours: `posix` and `win32`.
 When choosing the `posix` flavour, these errors should
 dissapear.